quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 Similarly, a captured binary qlog could be transformed to JSON for easier interpretation and sharing.

-Secondly, we can also consider other structured logging approaches that contain similar (though typically not identical) data to qlog, like raw packet capture files (for example .pcap files from tcpdump) or endpoint-specific logging formats (for example the NetLog format in Google Chrome).
+Secondly, other structured logging approaches contain similar (though typically not identical) data to qlog, like raw packet capture files (for example .pcap files from tcpdump) or endpoint-specific logging formats (for example the NetLog format in Google Chrome).
 These are sometimes the only